mru00/iphone-remote/README.md

 Installation
 ---------

-Download to some location and add iphone_remote to the 'Startup Applications'.
+Download to some location and add `iphone-remote` to the 'Startup Applications'.

 Architecture